 Football Technology at the FIFA Women’s World Cup France 2019™

-The final preparations are underway on the football technology supporting referees and teams throughout the tournament in France.
+The final preparations and functionality tests have now been completed, which means that the football technology supporting referees and teams is ready to be used throughout the tournament in France.

 As the technology used at last year’s FIFA World Cup™ in Russia proved a big success, FIFA will provide the same decision-making support to the referees and participating teams during the 52 matches in France, thus helping to improve their performance on the pitch.